 • in group and partner discussions clearly state a thought related to the book or topic being discussed.

-• understand that information can be gained by generating questions and seeking answers
+| All students should • understand that conversation is interactive. • begin to understand that the setting influences rules for communication. • understand that information can be gained by generating questions and seeking answers

 2. Involve students in choral speaking and echo reading of familiar poems, songs, rhymes, or chants.
 In choral speaking, students recite a selection together, either as a class or in small groups.
 The lines may be divided so that several students speak one line and then the whole class speaks a set of lines.
 Coach tempo (how fast or slow to read the lines), rhythm (which words to stress or say the loudest), pitch (when to raise or lower the voice), and juncture (when to pause and how long to pause).
 Discuss with students the decisions about the oral speaking of a selection and have them explain why they are making the choices they are.
 The same considerations should be made when students are involved in echo reading.
 In echo reading you take the lead and model how a line of text is read; students “echo” the reading.